mabruras/sqapi/README.md

   * `Host Name`: `mq`

+## Data Store
+For data store in this PoC, only local disk are used as storage for loaded files.
+Next step would probably be to use AWS S3 as object storage.

-## Redis
+## Metadata Store
-Redis is used for key-value store/map cache, to keep metadata about files uploaded.
+Redis is used for Metadata Store, to keep metadata about the loaded files.

-### Tools
+### PoC
 Within the [Redis directory](./redis) it exists two scripts, one for writing to Redis, and one to read out based on input arguments.

+### Preparation
 #### Prerequisites
 * Using _redis_ python client for communication with the Redis instance
   * `pip3 install redis --upgrade`

-## RabbitMQ
+## Message Broker
-RabbitMQ is used as message broker.
+RabbitMQ is used as message broker, to publish messages.
-* Receive messages from NiFi
+* Receive messages from `Data Loader`
-* Publish these messages on the queue
+* Publish messages to all subscribed `sqAPI`-instances

-### Tools
+### PoC
 Within the [RabbitMQ directory](./rabbitmq) there is created four files:
 * [queue_producer](rabbitmq/queue_producer.py): publish single messages
 * [queue_consumer](rabbitmq/queue_consumer.py): fetch messages from single queue